Mixed-member proportional representation: Splitting parties

 Another interesting case is that of Venezuela, which also ended up changing its system, in this case by formally adopting a parallel voting system and legitimizing party efforts to game the MMP approach.
 Venezuela introduced an MMP electoral system in 1993, but the tactic of creating a decoy party was introduced only in 2000, by the opposition governor of Yaracuy.
 The tactic was later adopted by pro-Chavez parties at the national level in 2005.
 After the decoy list tactic withstood a constitutional challenge, Venezuela eventually formally reverted to a parallel voting system, which yields a lesser degree of proportionality compared to MMP.
 On September 26, 2010, Chavez' party, the United Socialist Party of Venezuela, took 57.4% of parliamentary seats with only 48.2% of the vote under the new system (ignoring the role of small allied parties).
 One can see to what extent parallel voting had nonetheless helped to redress the balance toward proportionality somewhat by noting that Chavez' party would have taken an even larger share of assembly seats under a strict single-winner approach (71 constituency seats out of 109, or 65%).

 Another example is that of the 2001 Italian general election, in which one of the two main coalitions (the House of Freedoms), which opposed the scorporo system (a system compensatory system similar to MMP), linked many of their constituency candidates to a decoy list (liste civetta) in the proportional parts, under the name Abolizione Scorporo.
 As a defensive move, the other coalition, Olive Tree, felt obliged to do the same, under the name Paese Nuovo.
 This meant that the constituency seats won by each coalition would not reduce the number of list seats available to them.
 In the case the House of Freedoms list faction Forza Italia, the tactic was so successful that it did not have enough candidates in the proportional part to receive as many seats as it in fact won, missing out on 12 seats.
 Italy subsequently changed its system.

 Ahead of the 2020 South Korean legislative election, the electoral system was changed from parallel voting to a hybrid mixed-member proportional system, with 30 seats allocated in a compensatory manner.
 The opposition Liberty Korea Party subsequently set up a decoy list, the Future Korea Party, to win extra proportional seats.
 The ruling Democratic Party of Korea condemned them for exploiting the electoral law, but nonetheless set up its own decoy list, the Platform Party, in response.
 The decoy lists were successful on election day, with Future Korea winning 12 compensatory seats and Platform winning 11.
 After the election, both decoy lists merged into their mother parties.
+The tactic was used again in the 2024 legislative election.